hanabi/hanabi.github.io/README.md

 ### Prompts

 * Imagine that you have a card in your hand that has a clue on it, but the full identity of the card is currently unknown.
-In this situation, you are supposed to just keep the card in your hand, and continue to discard unclued cards.
+In this situation, you are supposed to just keep the card in your hand and continue to discard unclued cards.
 * If someone gives a *Play Clue* to a card that is currently unplayable, and the "in-between" card matches the clued card in your hand, then they could be telling YOU to play the clued card.
 This is called a *Prompt* because it is "prompting" you to play a card that you would have otherwise held on to.
 * For example, in a 3-player game:
   * All the 2's have been played on the stacks.